mindlink/OrleansPersistentStream-MissingEvents/README.md

 This project uses two grains to re-create the race condition described above:

 1. `ProducerGrain` - incrementally mutates its "state" by storing the new state in a persistent `StateStore` and then publishing an event representing the state change.
-2. `ConsumerGrain` - trie to monitor changes to the producers state by subscribing to the producers mutation event stream, fetching the current state from the event store, and then applying future mutation events on top of the state.
+2. `ConsumerGrain` - tries to monitor changes to the producers state by subscribing to the producers mutation event stream, fetching the current state from the event store, and then applying future mutation events on top of the state.

 We use a grain filter to simulate delayed calls between PersistentStreamPullingAgent and consumers: